 A further description of our responsibilities for the audit of the financial statements is included in appendix 1 of this auditor's report.
-This description, which is located at page 65, forms part of our auditor's report.
+This description, which is located at page 85 to 86, forms part of our auditor's report.